 - The nature and circumstances of the offense and the criminal history of the defendant;

-- The need for the sentence imposed, reflecting on four primary purposes of sentencing:
+- The need for the sentence imposed—considering four primary purposes of sentencing:

 - incapacitation, and